 My top sweet treats to tempt……

 Pavlova.
 This is a controversial choice, as both Australia and New Zealand claim the “pav” as its national dessert.
 Regardless of where you stand on the argument, if you are in Australia, enjoy it, and do the same in NZ.
 A good pavlova has a light, crisp meringue-like crust, then a soft, gooey, sweet meringue centre.
 Add freshly whipped cream and fruit (personally I like strawberry and passionfruit, both of which are very traditional).
-You can buy good quality pre-prepared pavlova shells in the supermarket, and make your own if you have kitchen facilities.
+If you travel to Australia, you can buy good quality pre-prepared pavlova shells in the supermarket, and make your own if you have kitchen facilities.
 Make sure you buy proper whipping cream (not that awful stuff in a can), whip the cream and add your fruit of choice.
 If you can’t imagine a dessert without chocolate buy a Flake bar (or two) and crumble the layers of chocolate over the top!
 If you don’t have access to a kitchen look for pavlovas in cafes and enjoy with a coffee.

 ANZAC biscuits.
 One thing Australia and New Zealand don’t argue about is the ANZAC biscuit.
 Based on a traditional Scottish oat biscuit, the ANZAC was created during World War 1 to send to the Australian/New Zealand forces (the ANZACs).
 Buy them in cafes to enjoy with a coffee, in bakeries or in packets at the supermarket.
 There are many variations on the theme – some hard, some softer in texture, so try a couple of different varieties to see what you like.